By Bethany Ivie

 - Does the company stand behind its product?

-There are a number of things to contemplate if you are considering network marketing as an opportunity to work from home.
+There are some things to contemplate if you are considering network marketing as an opportunity to work from home.
 Even after you have all the answers, you will most likely just have to take a risk and jump in, willing to work.
 Those who find the right company and work diligently are bound to experience success.

 That’s the thing: Network marketing is a job.
 Some people are good employees.
 Some people get fired.
 My husband sells cell phones.
 I sell jewelry.
 He thrives in a fast-paced, scheduled and competitive environment.
 I do my best work when I am in control and can determine my own schedule.
 Is network marketing for everybody?
 No way.
 Is network marketing for you?
 I don’t know.
 Since you’re reading this, it might be.